miLibris/flask-rest-jsonapi/docs/sorting.rst

 Descendant sort
 ---------------

-You can make desc sort with the character "-" like that
+You can make desc sort with the character "-" like that:

 .. sourcecode:: http